What Happens if Weather Played a Role in Your Car Accident?

 All drivers have a duty of care to operate their vehicles safely and prudently, considering the current road and weather conditions.
 This means slowing down, increasing following distance, using headlights, and taking other appropriate precautions.
 Drivers are expected to make reasonable adjustments in response to bad weather.
 For example, if it is raining heavily, they should reduce their speed and turn on their headlights.
 If a driver fails to make these adjustments and causes an accident, they can still be found negligent.

-For example: If a driver is traveling at the speed limit during a snowstorm, and despite icy roads and poor visibility, they do not adjust their speed and rear-end another vehicle that had slowed down to navigate the conditions, the driver could still be found negligent for not exercising adequate caution
+For example: If a driver is traveling at the speed limit during a snowstorm, and despite icy roads and poor visibility, they do not adjust their speed and rear-end another vehicle that had slowed down to navigate the conditions, the driver could still be found negligent for not exercising adequate caution.

 In states that follow comparative negligence principles, such as Washington and Oregon, the fault can be apportioned among multiple parties.